pauliversonc/notely/README.md

 ## Demo

-To see the Notely Web Application action, visit [https://pauliversonc-notely.netlify.app/](https://pauliversonc-notely.netlify.app/).
+To see the Notely Web Application in action, visit [https://pauliversonc-notely.netlify.app/](https://pauliversonc-notely.netlify.app/).

 ## Acknowledgements